Ruth M. Arthur

 Ruth Mabel Arthur Huggins, sometimes misspelt as Higgins (26 May 1905 - 6 March 1979) was a Scottish teacher and writer whose books were published under her maiden name as Ruth M. Arthur.
 She mainly wrote for children and young adults in English.
 Her best-known books were those written for teenage girls, that contained elements of suspense and the supernatural and were anchored in historical settings.

 Early life

 Ruth Mabel Arthur was born to Allan Arthur and Ruth M. Johnston on 26 May 1905 in Lanark, Glasgow, Scotland.
-She spent her childhood in the countryside outside of Glasgow, she attended St. Columba's School in Kilmacolm, Renfrewshire.
+She spent her childhood in the countryside outside of Glasgow, attending St. Columba's School in Kilmacolm, Renfrewshire.

 Adulthood

 Once she turned 18, she enrolled in Froebel Training College in Roehampton, London.
 While studying at Froebel, she had several short stories published.
 Three years later, in 1926, she graduated as a certified kindergarten teacher.
 After graduation, she moved back to Glasgow, where she taught kindergarten at Laurel Bank School for three years.
 In 1930, she moved to Loughton, Essex, England, where she taught at a local secondary school until 1932.

 In 1932, Arthur got engaged to the solicitor Frederick Newey Huggins, son of George and Jane Daisy Huggins of The Rowans, Four Oaks, Birmingham.
 They married on 2 September 1932.